 This way, all system settings will be restored to default.
 Alternatively, you can use the Refresh Tool for a clean install.

-In conclusion, the solutions we provided above should be enough to fix the VPN failed due to unsuccessful domain name resolution error with Cisco AnyConnect on your Windows PC.
+The solutions we provided above should be enough to fix the VPN failed due to unsuccessful domain name resolution error with Cisco AnyConnect on your Windows PC.